-Flashing a stunning smile can make patients in Greenville feel more confident and self-assured.
+Flashing a stunning smile can make patients feel more confident and self-assured.
 Having a full set of teeth without any gaps can also make eating and speaking more natural and comfortable.
 While the goal of dental care is to help patients retain their natural teeth, that is not always possible.
 All-on-4® treatment may enable patients to restore their smile when they are missing most or all of their natural teeth.

 How is All-on-4® Treatment Different from Dentures?